adamhill/ArchitecturalKatas-2023/README.md

 The Workflow module exposes APIs designed to efficiently manage and coordinate tasks across all the above modules within the Wildlife AI application to support certain expensive use cases.

 # Long Term Expansions
-* Mobile app plugins should use rest API to access thrid-party integrations
+* Mobile app plugins should use rest API to access third-party integrations
 * User purchasing can be done in a portal
 * Create and coordinate projects in a portal for community togetherness
 * Sucess metrics of the camera